 *Difficulties with recalling or retelling information.

 *Difficulties with completing oral and written narratives and/or assignments.

 *They may have trouble finding the right words

 *Unfamiliar people find it difficult to understand them

 If you have any concerns, we can help by assessing your child to identify if they are experiencing difficulties with their receptive and/or expressive language.
+Our private online video sessions is also an easy way to support your child during COVID-19 phase.
 A formal language assessment identifies specific areas of development and strengths that your child may have, so that intervention may be planned with your child and family.
 Some children benefit from one-to-one therapy to develop and expand specific language skills, and sessions may be provided at our clinic, in the home or at school.
 School-based language intervention is useful to help your child develop and use skills and strategies in their learning environment, so that participation and engagement may be maximised.Get in touch

 Literacy is your ability to read, write and spell.
 You start to learn language as a baby.
 You learn how to say sounds and put them together to make words.
 You learn to use words to tell people what you think and how you feel.
 These early speech and language skills help you learn to read, write and spell.
 Reading is the ability to understand meaning from written words, and spelling is the ability to write letters to create words that express meaning.